ClearXs/go-Algorithms-and-Data-Structures/README.md

 ### Summary

-This Project include familiar data-structure, such as linked-list binary-tree... ,and listable leetcode question answer, and something sort algorithms..
+This Project include familiar data-structure, such as linked-list binary-tree... ,and myself leetcode question answer, and something sort algorithms

 ### data-structures